Tevin-Isaac/Azle-101/Tutorial.md

 dfx deploy --network ic canister_name

 ```

+# Common deployment issues
+If you run into an error during deployment, try the following:

+* Ensure that you have followed the instructions correctly in the installation chapter, especially noting the build dependencies
+* Start the whole deployment process from scratch by running the following commands: dfx stop or simply terminate dfx in your terminal, dfx start --clean, npx azle clean, dfx deploy
+* Look for more error output by adding the --verbose flag to the build command in your dfx.json file like so: "build": "npx azle build hello_world --verbose
+* Look for errors in each of the files in ~/.config/azle/rust/[rust_version]/logs
+Reach out to our Telegram or whatsapp group.

 Congratulations🎉 you can now  check out the **[dacade x ICP course and get you some free ICP token reward ](https://dacade.org/communities/icp/courses/typescript-smart-contract-101/learning-modules/b14741ea-ee33-43a4-a742-9cdc0a6f0d1c)**, to build your own Azle Smart Contract.